Direwolf20-MC/BuildingGadgets/CONTRIBUTION.md

 ### Code Style
 In general apply common sense to the Code you write.
 "Effective Java" is also always a good start.
 * Avoid unnecessary else clauses
-* Avoid large case statements and it's likely not needed.
+* Avoid large case statements as it's likely not needed.
 If you find yourself requiring a large case statement block then try to think about how you might be able to refactor your code in a way that avoids the requirement.
 Small case statements are fine.
 * Prefix Interfaces with `I` - like `ITemplate`
 * `@SupressWarnings("...")` should be avoided in General
     * if it needs to be applied, limit it to the smallest possible scope (and create a new variable for it if necessary)